Super Xuxa contra Baixo Astral

-Super Xuxa Contra Baixo Astral (known in the United States as Super Xuxa vs. Satan) is a 1988 Brazilian fantasy film directed by Anna Penido and starring Xuxa Meneghel.
+Super Xuxa Contra Baixo Astral (known in the United States as Super Xuxa vs. Bad Vibes) is a 1988 Brazilian fantasy film directed by Anna Penido and David Sonnenschein starring Xuxa Meneghel.

 Produced in 1988 by Dreamvision, with co-production by Movies Rio and Diller & Associados and Rio Filme, it marked the first time producer Diler Trindade and Xuxa worked together, which later led to eleven more films between 1989 and 2006, including Lua de Cristal, which broke Brazilian box office records in 1990.
 The film was released theatrically by Alvorada Filmes, Grupo Severiano Ribeiro, and Wermar in a then-record 93 cinemas (the widest release for a Brazilian film at the time), on June 30, 1988.

 Plot

 Xuxa (Xuxa), a TV show host, gives an interview to the TV Fim television program inviting children all over Brazil to join her in a quest for peace and happiness, by painting colorful murals over graffiti walls.
 However, an evil force called Baixo Astral (Guilherme Karan), who lives underground in the sewers, is not happy with her campaign, and, with the help of his henchmen Titica and Morcegão, kidnap Xuxa's dog, Xuxo.
 To get Xuxo back, Xuxa will have to undergo a series of challenges, such as passing a giant wall made up of illusions, crossing a desert and swimming across the sea.
 Aiding her are a gypsy caterpillar, Xixa, and a wise tortoise, as well as a rebel teenager, Rafa.
 Together, they'll slide down to Baixo Astral's realm, and rescue Xuxo from his evil intentions.